-Oishi park is located besides Lake Kawaguchi which is one of the famous lakes near Mt.
-Fuji.
+Oishi park is located besides Lake Kawaguchi which is the most famous of the Fuji Five Lakes.
 You can see Mt.
 Fuji with beautiful flower throughout the season at this park.
 It’s also a popular resting area for people who enjoy cycling or motorcycling.
 Oishi Park is popular in all seasons and the different flowers blossom in all seasons.

 Do you have a ¥1,000 bill on you?
 Get it and flip it; you can see the same scenery at Lake Motosu!
-This place is known as one of the most beautiful views of Mt.Fuji.
+This place is known as one of the most beautiful views of Fujisan.
 You can see this view at the observation point.
 Lake Motosu is known as its clear water, and you can enjoy the outdoor activities such as kayaking.
-(See outdoor activities around Mt.Fuji)

 Tanuki lake is located in the west side of Mt.Fuji.
 It is a great spot to see both sunrise and sunset with the view of Mt.Fuji.
 If you are lucky, you can see the Diamond Fuji which is the phenomenon where the sun seems to sit on the top of Mt.Fuji and looks like a sparkling diamond.

 At Arakurayama Sengen Park (we introduced it above #1), you can take a picture of Mt.
 Fuji with Chureito, 5 stories pagoda, but at Fujisan Hongu Sengen Taisha Shrine, you can take a picture of Mt.
 Fuji with Torii gate.
 It’s the head shrine of 1,300 Sengen shrines in Japan!